 As a country embarks on its demographic transition, the educational attainment of its population increases.
 Thus, together with the demographic transition, the world also experiences an economic transition, and global GDP per capita increases by more than tenfold between the middle of the 19th century and today.
 Inequality across countries in GDP per capita first increases sharply until the 1980s and then declines as more and more countries experience demographic and economic transformation, in line with the data.
-Faster transitions are associated with faster increases in educational attainment, and the model can broadly account for the changes in education levels across countries and their correlation with the fall in fertility.
+Faster transitions are associated with faster increases in educational attainment, and the model can account for the changes in education levels across countries and their correlation with the fall in fertility.

 Understanding the relationship between income and population is one of the oldest challenges in economics, going back to Malthus (1993).
-Becker (1960) and Becker and Lewis (1973) postulated a trade-off between quantity and quality of children that can account for the coemergence of growing per capita incomes and low fertility.
-The interest in this mechanism was revived with the presentation of an operational dynastic model of fertility in Barro and Becker (1989) and Becker and Barro (1988).
+Becker (1960) and Becker and Lewis (1973) postulated a trade-off between quantity and quality of children that can account for the co-emergence of growing per capita incomes and low fertility.
+The interest in this mechanism was revived with the presentation of a dynastic model of fertility in Barro and Becker (1989) and Becker and Barro (1988).

 Building on this work, Becker et al. (1990), Lucas (1988, 2002), Jones (2001), and, in particular, Galor and Weil (1996, 1999, 2000) present models that try to capture the historical evolution of population and output.
-Fernández-Villaverde (2001), Greenwood and Seshadri (2002), Kalemli-Ozcan (2003), Tamura (2006), Doepke (2017), and Bar and Leukhina (2010)

-present quantitative versions of these models that can account for historical evidence on demographic transitions for specific countries.
+Fernández-Villaverde (2001), Greenwood and Seshadri (2002), Kalemli-Ozcan (2003), Tamura (2006), Doepke (2017), and Bar and Leukhina (2010) present quantitative versions of these models that can account for historical evidence on demographic transitions for specific countries.
 Jones et al. (2010) and Doepke et al. (2022) provide excellent reviews.

 Within this literature, De Silva and Tenreyro (2020) and Cavalcanti et al. (2021) emphasize the role of contraception and population planning programs, Vogl (2016) highlights a historical shift, from positive to negative, in the relationship between family size and educational attainment of children, and Manuelli and Seshadri (2009) explore productivity and taxes to explain the differences in fertility between Europe and the U.S. Córdoba et al. (2020) decompose the 2013 cross-section of fertility and education differences, and find that TFP accounts for a large part of the cross-county variation, while differences in public funding of education also play an important role.
 Cervellati and Sunde (2015) calibrates a growth model with fertility and education choices to Sweden, and then explores whether exogenous differences in initial mortality rates can account for differences between Sweden's demographic evolution and the evolution of other countries post-1960.
+Cervellati et al. (2023) build a unified growth model that incorporates the endogenous accumulation of physical capital, population, human capital, and technology and studies how the timing of demographic transitions matters for convergence patterns in the data.
 Finally, Vogl (2020) argues that intergenerational associations of fertility vary over the fertility transition due to a reversal of fertility differences by skill.